BonnieToGamer/BurgerOrderer/Reflektioner/mikko.md

 ## Week 3
 After getting the feedback about the layout design, I started trying to create the UI with HTML, CSS and JavaScript.
 I made a new folder and created multiple files, two python files with flask that created the local web application so I could be able to see the UI.
 For the UI design and functionality I created a HTML file and a CSS file.
 I added all the images that I used in the sketch to the project and started out trying to implement them into the web application using HTML and CSS.
-I looked up how to add images and text using HTML
+I looked up how to add images and text to the UI using HTML.

 ## Week 4
 I created the base UI layout.
 The layout consists of the logo, navigation bar, the burgers and the background.
 I implemented these with HTML and CSS.